MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD05_DEMO.md

 1. Ensure that you have cloned the 20483D directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20483-Programming-in-C-Sharp/tree/master/Allfiles

+#### Demonstration Steps

+1. Open the **GradesPrototype.sln** solution from the **E:\\Mod05\\Labfiles\\Solution\\Exercise 3** folder.
+2. In the **Data** folder, open **Grade.cs**, and locate the **User** class.
+3. Explain to students that during Exercise 1 they will add this class and add the **UserName** and **Password** properties and the **VerifyPassword** method.
+4. Locate the **Student** class and explain to students that during Exercise 1 they will modify this class to inherit from the new **User** class and to use the member implementations that it provides.
+5. Locate the **User** class again and explain to students that during Exercise 2 they will add the abstract **SetPassword** method and use it from the set accessor of the **Password** property.
+6. In the **Student** class, locate the **SetPassword** property and explain to students that they will add code here to override the abstract property in the **User** class to ensure that student passwords are at least six characters long.
+7. In the **Teacher** class, locate the **SetPassword** property and explain to students that they will add code here to override the abstract property in the User class to ensure that teacher passwords contain at least two numeric characters and are at least eight characters long.
+8. In the **Controls** folder, open **ChangePasswordDialog.xaml.cs**, and locate the **ok_Click** method.
+9. Explain to students that during Exercise 2 they will add this code call the appropriate implementation of the **SetPassword** method according to the role of current user.
+10. In the **Services** folder, open **ClassFullException.cs**.
+11. Explain to students that during Exercise 3 they will add **ClassName** property and custom constructors to this class.
+12. In **Grade.cs**, locate the **Teacher** class and explain to students that they will use the **MAX_CLASS_SIZE** constant to define the maximum number of students that may be enrolled in a class.
+13. Locate the **EnrollInClass** method and explain to students that during Exercise 3 they will add code here to throw the **ClassFullException** if the user attempts to add too many students to a class.
+14. Run the application and log on as **vallee** with a password of **password99**.
+15. Point out that the application correctly displays the students in Esther Valle’s class.
+16. Attempt to change the password to **password1** (a password that is not valid), and point out the error message that is displayed.
+17. Change the password to **password101** (a valid password), and point out that the password is successfully changed.
+18. Create four new students.
+19. Try to enroll all four students in the class.
+When enrolling the fourth student, point out the error message that is displayed.
+20. Log off, and then log on as **liuk** with a password of **password**.
+21. Point out that the application correctly displays the student’s grade report.
+22. Attempt to change the password to **pass** (a password that is not valid), and point out the error message that is displayed.
+23. Change the password to **passwd** (a valid password) and point out that the password is successfully changed.
+24. Close the application, and then close Visual Studio.

 ©2017 Microsoft Corporation.
 All rights reserved.